qdrant/examples/qdrant_101_getting_started/README.md

 # client
 ```

+---
-In OLTP and OLAP databases we call specific bundles of rows and columns **Tables**, but in vector databases, the rows are known as vectors, the columns are known as dimensions, and the combination of the two (plus some metadata) is a [**Collection**](https://qdrant.tech/documentation/collections/).
+**Note:** In OLTP and OLAP databases we call specific bundles of rows and columns **Tables**.
+However, in vector databases, the rows are known as **Vectors**, while the columns are **Dimensions**.
+The combination of the two (plus some metadata) is a [**Collection**](https://qdrant.tech/documentation/concepts/collections/).

-In the same way in which we can create many tables in an OLTP or an OLAP database, we can create many collections in a vector database like Qdrant using one of its clients.
-The key difference to note is that when we create a collection in Qdrant, we need to specify the width of the collection (i.e. the length of the vector or amount of dimensions) beforehand with the parameter `size=...`, as well as the distance metric with the parameter `distance=...` (which can be changed later on).
+Just as we can create many tables in an OLTP or an OLAP database, we can create many collections in a vector database like Qdrant using one of its clients.
+The key difference to note is that when we create a collection in Qdrant, we need to specify the width of the collection (i.e. the length of the vector or amount of dimensions) beforehand with the parameter `size=...`, as well as the distance metric with the parameter `distance=...`.

 The distances currently supported by Qdrant are [**Cosine Similarity**](https://en.wikipedia.org/wiki/Cosine_similarity), [**Dot Product**](https://en.wikipedia.org/wiki/Dot_product), and [**Euclidean Distance**](https://en.wikipedia.org/wiki/Euclidean_distance).

+---

 Let's create our first collection and have the vectors be of size 100 with a distance set to **Cosine Similarity**.